 EU-UK trade talks set to go past mid-November deadline - sources

-BRUSSELS, Nov 11 (Reuters) - Britain and the European Union are likely to miss their mid-November deadline to clinch a post-Brexit trade because talks in London to break a deadlock are expected to run through the end of this week, sources on both sides told Reuters on Wednesday.
+BRUSSELS, Nov 11 (Reuters) - Britain and the European Union are likely to miss their mid-November deadline to clinch a post-Brexit trade deal, with talks in London to break a deadlock expected to run through the end of this week, sources on both sides told Reuters on Wednesday.

+Britain left the bloc last January.
+A status quo transition period expires at the end of the year, and talks on trade rules from the start of 2021 have yet to yield a breakthrough.

-Ambassadors of the 27 EU member states in Brussels will not be updated on the talks at a regular meeting on Wednesday and the issue is now pencilled in for their meeting on Nov.
-18, a senior diplomat of the bloc said.
+Ambassadors of the 27 EU member states in Brussels will not be updated on the talks at a regular meeting on Wednesday and the issue is now tentatively pencilled in for their meeting on Nov.
+18, a senior EU diplomat said.

+The pound wobbled against the U.S. dollar on the news that talks might go beyond the mid-month deadline.

 "The real cut-off point is late next week," said one EU diplomat who follows Brexit in EU hub Brussels.